 By 1973, there were more than 75 members, nearly half of whom attended the annual meeting at General Wayne Inn in Narbeth, PA.
 This meeting marked the beginning of an even greater interest in the Society, for in that year alone, 35 new members were added.
 In 1974, the membership increased by 42 more, and in the year 2002, the Society reached a membership of more than 1,000.
 All told, the Society's members have numbered nearly 2,300; more than 600 supplemental applications have been filed, and the membership thus far recognizes more than 5,000 colonial tavern-keepers and inn-keepers.

 Throughout this growth, the Society has been led by a remarkably small number of officers.

-In the year 2002, Alexander Bannerman, only the third person to hold the office of Keeper of the Tavern Records in the Society's 55-year-long history, developed three special-recognition awards.
+In the year 2002, Alexander Bannerman, only the third person to hold the office of Keeper of the Tavern Records in the Society's history, developed three special-recognition awards.
 The first, known as the Flagon Award, is an engraved pewter flagon, awarded to a member who has contributed substantially to the growth and maintenance of the Society for 10 years or more.
 The second, known as the Trencher Award, is a lapel clutch-pin in the design of a trencher, awarded to individuals who serve as Mine Host for an annual meeting, or who in some other way provide a valuable service to the Society.
 Both awards are accompanied by a certificate of appreciation.
-The third award is a carved wooden plaque bearing the Society's emblem, and is presented in gratitude to the Tavern or Inn that hosts an annual meeting of the Society.
+The third award is a carved wooden plaque bearing the Society's emblem, and is occasionally presented in gratitude to the Tavern or Inn that hosts an annual meeting of the Society.